vaibhav-sarkale/vaibhav-sarkale.github.io/ai.md

 I created this portfolio to avoid falling in this trap:smile:.

-Deloitte taught me that the correct formula for **Learning = Knowledge + Experiences + Exposure** and not just knowledge itself.
+Deloitte taught me that the correct formula for learning is **Learning = Knowledge + Experiences + Exposure** and not just knowledge itself.

 So I have organized this page in these three sections.